segmentio/vpcinfo/README.md

 available in every major programming language, making it simple to build programs that leverage this information.

-By default, the Terraform module configures a new DNS zone called `vpc.local` where DNS records are written.
+By default, the Terraform module configures a new DNS zone called `vpcinfo.local` where DNS records are written.
 The Go client package is also configured to use this default domain name.
 Relying on a well-known domain, independent from corporation-specific names, helps deploy this solution in various environments